thedynamiclinker/we/alphabet/READWE.md

 Hi there!

-Welcome to Super Advanced Kindergarten.™
+Welcome to Super Advanced Kindergarten.

 In this directory, we'll be learning the alphabet.

-You may know a lot, but you don't know this yet.
+You may know a lot, but you don't know that yet.

 That's ok.
 Anyone can learn the alphabet with a little practice.